sheetalvarsh/Assistant-Caller/README.md

 Overview

 This project aims to develop a multi-modal chatbot application that enables users to engage in conversations with the chatbot using both speech and text-based inputs.
 The chatbot will utilize speech recognition to convert user speech into text and employ text-to-speech technology to respond to users audibly.
-Additionally, an advanced Natural Language Processing (NLP)-based chatbot will be integrated to enable context-aware and interactive conversations.

 Problem Space

 This project aims to solve the issue of managing calls while engaged in other activities.
 It helps individuals avoid distractions and ensures a safer interaction with callers when answering isn't feasible.

-Version 1: Speech-to-Text and Text-to-Speech
+Version 1: Text-to-Speech Conversions and message storage

 This initial version of the application will be designed as a web-based platform.
 Users can provide input in speech, which will be converted into text.
 Subsequently, this text will be transformed back into speech, allowing users to audibly hear the chatbot's responses.
 This version focuses on creating a web interface for seamless speech-to-text and text-to-speech interactions, enhancing user engagement and accessibility.